Yurihaia/HollowKnight-Timer/README.md

 These are saved in `hktimer_triggers.json` and measured in microseconds (1000 per millisecond).
 The PB is loaded when you load the triggers, so if you need to edit/reset it just edit the file.
 The PB will be wiped when you change the trigger positioning, and has to be saved using the save triggers button.

+### Manual Trigger File Editing
+TBD - Just look in the save file its fairly self explanatory